MotherTongues/mothertongues-blog/_posts/2021-12-07-g2p-case-feeding.md

 # Who is involved with this project?

 - g2p project owner: [Aidan Pine](https://aidanpine.ca)
-- Author: Eric Joanis
+- Author of this post, and g2p software developer: Eric Joanis

 # What is needed to replicate the content in the post?

-To reproduce the examples below, you will need to install `g2p` on your own machine by following the instructions on [GitHub/g2p](https://github.com/roedoejet/g2p) and make sure the `g2p convert` command line tool works.
+To reproduce the examples below, you will need to install `g2p` on your own machine by following the instructions on [GitHub/g2p](https://github.com/roedoejet/g2p) and make sure the `g2p convert` command line works.

+You'll need a recent version of `g2p`, since which supports the `--config` option is a new feature.
+Release v0.5.202112?? or more recent will work.
+(TODO create that release before this blog post is published, since I depend on commits made 2021-12-02.
+See PR #143 TODO)

 # What are the motivations behind this project/technology/tip?

-In an advanced g2p mapping scenario, our collaborators (Q: name them???) found themselves writing rules where, as soon as one rule matched some text, no further rules should touch that text.
+In an advanced g2p mapping scenario, our collaborators (Q: name them???) found themselves writing rules where, as soon as one rule matched a piece of text, no further rules should touch that text.
+There were many dozens of rules, each one handling some sequence of characters occurring in a specific context, with some catch-all rules at the end that applied if none of the listed contexts applied.

+Here we'll create a fictitious scenario with a minimum number of rules exhibiting the same behaviour.

-Imagine I use a g2p mapping to modify some spelling rules, and the same sequence of letters might get mapped differently depending on the context it is found in.
-The real use case for this was more complex, but let's simplify it to replace "in" by something else depending on the context:
+Imagine we use a g2p mapping to modify some spelling rules, and the same sequence of letters might get mapped differently depending on the context it is found in.
+In our simplistic example, we want to handle "in" as follows:
- - when the string "atin" occurs, it should be replaced by "etin", and "in" should not be further modified;
+ - when the string "atin" occurs, it should be replaced by "etin", and that "in" should not be further modified;
  - when "in" occurs before "a" or "e", it should remain as "in";
- - otherwise, "in" should be changed to "an".
+ - otherwise, "in" should be changed to "an" (catch-all rule).

-With these rules, the word "intinatin" should get changed to "antinetin" because the third "in" is part of "atin", the second "in" is followed by "a", and the first in falls on the "otherwise" clause above.
+With these rules, the word "intinatin" should get changed to "antinetin" because the third "in" is part of "atin", the second "in" is followed by "a", and the first "in" is handled by our catch-all rule.

+Notice that the first two rules preserve "in" in their output, so we have to make sure the input of each rule cannot be the output of previous rules.

 # Solving this situation with prevent-feeding